gbapeter/Customers-Churn-Analysis-with-SQL/README.md

 ON customer_churn.customerid = support_groups.customerid
 GROUP BY "calls distribution"
 ```
 The churn rate was observed to be highest (61%) among users with many support calls (support calls between 7 and 10), followed by users with moderate support calls (support calls between 4 and 6) and least in user's with few support calls (support calls between 0 and 3).
 This implies that the possibility of churning increases with an increase in number of support calls.
 Customers having many support calls indicates dissatisfaction and regular issues with services.
-Churn can be averted by permanently addressing customer issues and improving user experience to reduce the need for more customer support calls.
+Churn can be averted by permanently addressing customer issues in fewer interactions and improving user experience to reduce the need for more customer support calls.
 ## Churn Rate by Payment Delay
 Here is the query I used to find the churn rate by payment delay.
 ```SQL